IgniteUI/igniteui-docfx/en/components/general/update_guide.md

 ### From 8.1.x to 8.2.x

 * IgxDrag
     * Since `hideBaseOnDrag` and `visible` inputs are being deprecated, in order to achieve the same functionality in your application, you can use any way of hiding the base element that Angular provides.
-One example is setting the `visibility` style to `none`, since it will only make in invisible and keep its space that it takes in the DOM:
+One example is setting the `visibility` style to `hidden`, since it will only make in invisible and keep its space that it takes in the DOM:

         ```html
         <div igxDrag [ngStyle]="{ 'visibility': targetDragged ? 'hidden' : 'visible' }"